From Signed Networks to Group Graphs: Discussion

 \subsection{Acknowledgements}

-The author would like to thank Y.Tian for the presentation of her work \citep{TL24,TL24a} and for subsequent conversations.
 I would also like to thank the researcher who highlighted the work on voltage graphs and gain graphs after this work was presented as part of a satellite meeting ``FRIENDS'' on signed networks at NetSci 2025.